jasonbrodeur/SHAD-mapping/intro-to-GIS.md

     - Click Run.
 If done correctly, you should have a new layer called ```Difference``` at the top of your Layers list.
 The ```Difference``` layer should show all areas except your neighbourhood in a solid colour.
     - Deselect your neighbourhood by clicking the ```Deselect Features from all Layers``` button ![QGIS layer button icon](assets/img/unselect-features.png) from the top toolbar.
     - Finally, choose a very dark colour (black, dark grey, dark blue, dark purple, etc.) or very light colour (e.g., white) for your ```Difference``` layer and change opacity to between 50 and 80%.
 This will wash out the surrounding neighbourhoods and help yours stand out.
+-->

-## Task 5: Compose a map of your selected neighbourhood
+## Task 5: Compose a map of the McMaster University Area
-**Objective**: Create a map of your chosen Hamilton Neighbourhood.
+**Objective**: Create a map of the McMaster University area.
 - Zoom the main data frame to the approximate desired extents for your map.
+- Add all desired layers (Streets and Buildings should be added, at a minimum).
 - Click on the **New Print Layout** button to open the map creation window.
 	- Give your map a name when the dialogue box comes up.
 - In the map composer, add the critical elements of a map: